abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 Suttas from the Aṅguttara Nikāya, Nyanaponika Thera & Bhikkhu Bodhi)

 So what we have been doing is not to be sniffed at.
-The next sutta is one that everyone knows, the *Kalāma Sutta,* but almost never when the *Kalāma Sutta* is quoted does loving-kindness get any mention.
+The next sutta is one that everyone knows, the *Kālāma Sutta,* but almost never when the *Kālāma Sutta* is quoted does loving-kindness get any mention.
 So I thought I’d read the complete discourse.
-This is *Aṅguttara Nikāya,* threes, number 65 (Thanissaro Bhikkhu’s translation).
+This is *Aṅguttara Nikāya,* threes, number 65 (Ṭhānissaro Bhikkhu’s translation).

 > I have heard that on one occasion the Blessed One, on a wandering tour
 > among the Kosalans with a large community of monks, arrived at
-> Kesaputta, a town of the Kalāmas.
-The Kalāmas of Kesaputta heard it
+> Kesaputta, a town of the Kālāmas.
+The Kālāmas of Kesaputta heard it
 > said, “Gotama the contemplative—the son of the Sakyans, having gone
 > forth from the Sakyan clan—has arrived at Kesaputta.
 And of that
 > Master Gotama this fine reputation has spread: ‘He is indeed a Blessed